 Many folk get very exercised about whether or not they should impose restrictions or conditions upon what their attorney(s) can do.
 For example some people regard their home as so important that their attorneys should not be allowed to consider selling it unless they are unanimous - or unless a doctor certifies that they have lost capacity.
 My own view is that rather than imposing restrictions on what the attorneys can do it is usually better to choose an attorney whose judgement you trust and who you know will look after you as a priority.

-We are always happy to help clients consider Lasting Powers of Attorney - please contact our Julia Thompson or Nick Fluck via our contacts pages for more details.
+We are always happy to help clients consider Lasting Powers of Attorney - please contact Nick Fluck or James Buxton via our contacts pages for more details.

 - Written by Nick Fluck